pymupdf/PyMuPDF/docs/recipes-text.rst

  if new_doc:
      doc.save("marked-" + doc.name)

 This script uses `Page.get_text("words")` to look for a string, handed in via cli parameter.
-This method separates a page's text into "words" using spaces and line breaks as delimiters.
+This method separates a page's text into "words" using white spaces as delimiters.
 Further remarks:

 * If found, the **complete word containing the string** is marked (underlined) -- not only the search string.
-* The search string may **not contain spaces** or other white space.
+* The search string may **not contain word delimiters**.
+By default, word delimiters are white spaces and the non-breaking space `chr(0xA0)`.
+If you use extra delimiting characters like `page.get_text("words", delimiters="./,")` then none of these characters should be included in your search string either.
 * As shown here, upper / lower cases are **respected**.
 But this can be changed by using the string method *lower()* (or even regular expressions) in function *mark_word*.
 * There is **no upper limit**: all occurrences will be detected.
 * You can use **anything** to mark the word: 'Underline', 'Highlight', 'StrikeThrough' or 'Square' annotations, etc.